facebookincubator/ForgeArmory/ttps/persistence/ssh/backdoor-ssh-authorized-keys/README.md

 - **rogue_key**: This argument provides the
   rogue public SSH key to be added.

-- **cleanup**: When set to true, it will restore the original authorized_keys file from a backup created during execution of the TTP.

 ## Pre-requisites

 Ensure an authorized_keys file is present for the user at the path